TaskletWMS/Customization/Samples/Pick2Bin/README.md

 Clicking a bin opens the PickToBinContents page, but you can also add a barcode to a physical basket with the bin code and thereby quickly open the bin.

-This page is handled by the "X02 Lookup PickToBin List" codeunit.
+This page is handled by the **X02 Lookup PickToBin List** codeunit.
 </td><td>

 [![](./Screendumps/ListSmall.png)](./Screendumps/List.png)